Refinitiv/Real-Time-SDK/Cpp-C/README.md

 **Using CMake**:

 Cmake is required to create the Linux Makefile files and Windows Solution and vcxproj files.
-To build examples or re-build libraries, user must download [CMake](https://cmake.org) version 3.10.3 or higher.
+To build examples or re-build libraries, user must download [CMake](https://cmake.org) version 3.12.4 (cmake_minimum_required) or later.

 In addition, Python 3 is required.
 This can be installed either through yum or a windows installer.